lowquark/zinc/README.md

       }
     }

-Essentially, only functions within approved modules may modify structs of a given type.
-All other modules have read-only access.
-If you're coming from C++, think of the `access module_a;` declaration as meaning `friend namespace module_a;`, if ever there were such a concept.
-(Naturally, this means `module module_a {` should be replaced with `namespace module_a {`, too.)

-As strange as this sounds, it isn't very different from the way things are done in object oriented programming (OOP).
-In OOP, the methods of an object are given exclusive access to an object's members, forming a robust interface to its data.
-Indeed, when only one Zinc module has access to a struct, its internals are abstracted away just the same.

-Though yet unproven, I envision this `access` concept as improving the structure of large, deeply nested codebases, where submodules are commissioned to manage specific blocks of data.
-To put it vaguely, it unifies the concepts of singletons, namespaces, and objects into a single continuum with simple, easy-to-refactor rules.
-But it's just an experiment.

-Otherwise, Zinc is your run-of-the-mill, semicoloned, C-family imperitave language.
+Basically, modifying a struct is restricted to functions that are in certain modules.
+All other functions have read-only access.
+This is very similar to C++'s `friend`, but instead applies to namespaces (modules).
+This allows for information hiding, and it expresses certain dataflow patterns very simply and explicitly in a way that I belive traditional OOP designs do not.

 # znc (Zinc Compiler)

-I have a few thousand lines of Lua that spit out x86-64 assembly in AT&T syntax.
+I have a few thousand lines of Lua that spit out x86-64 assembly.
+One day I would like to have a C implementation.
 It's not much yet, so here's some compiler output:

 ### Input file